fire/deep-motion-editing/docs/decisions/20210213-convert-bvh-to-gltf2-for-import-and-export.md

 ### Negative Consequences <!-- optional -->

 - Requires blender tooling
-- GLTF2 is not a common format
+- GLTF2 is not a standard format
 - Needs a GLTF2 python library

 ## Pros and Cons of the Options <!-- optional -->